jiyong-park/jiyong-park.github.io/_pages/research.md

 5. Kyung, N., **Park, J.**, Kwon, J., and Lee, B. “An Empirical Analysis of Consumer Reactions to a Data Breach in E-Commerce: Evidence from a Large-Scale Natural Experiment”

 ### Work-in-Progress
-1. “Transaction Costs and Information Technology Investment” with Kunsoo Han (McGill U.), Byungwan Koh (Korea U.), and Barrie Nault (U. Calgary)
+1. “Transaction Costs and Information Technology Investment,” with Kunsoo Han (McGill U.), Byungwan Koh (Korea U.), and Barrie Nault (U. Calgary)
 2. “Automating Knowledge-Intensive Tasks: An Empirical Analysis of Software Development Automation”
-3. “Leveraging Machine Learning to Reduce Racial Bias on Online Platforms: A Neural Machine Translation Approach” with Jongho Kim (KAIST)
+3. “Leveraging Machine Learning to Reduce Racial Bias on Online Platforms: A Neural Machine Translation Approach,” with Jongho Kim (KAIST)
 4. “Externality of Digital Market Efficiency: An Empirical Analysis of Bilateral Reviews in Sharing Economy and Gentrification,” with Young Kwark, Kyung Sung Jung (U. Florida) and Juhee Kwon (CityU HK)
-5. “Converting Supporters into Investors: Evidence from Reward-based and Equity-based Crowdfunding” with Keongtae Kim (CUHK)
+5. “Converting Supporters into Investors: Evidence from Reward-based and Equity-based Crowdfunding,” with Keongtae Kim (CUHK)
+6. “The Democratized Crowd?
+Gender Differences in the Stages of New Product Development of Crowdfunding,” with Jongho Kim (KAIST) and Jinhyuk Lee (Korea U.)